vanDeventer/as2/README.md

 	- [dualBlinky](https://github.com/vanDeventer/as2/tree/dualBlinky). which flashes two LEDs out of synch
 	- [blueBotton](https://github.com/vanDeventer/as2/tree/blueButton), which uses the blue button to turn on the onboard green LED
 	- [blockingLED](https://github.com/vanDeventer/as2/tree/blockingLED), where a flashing LED blocks the turning on or off of a second LED
-	- [nonblockingLED](https://github.com/vanDeventer/as2/tree/nonBlockingLED), or the use of **External Interrupts** for real time response.
+	- [nonblockingLED](https://github.com/vanDeventer/as2/tree/nonBlockingLED), or the use of **External Interrupts** for real time response
 - UART
 	- [helloWorld](https://github.com/vanDeventer/as2/tree/helloWorld), which displays ```Automotive Systems 2``` on the hosting computer with Putty
-	- [blockingEcho](https://github.com/vanDeventer/as2/tree/blockingEcho), which waits and returns what is sent (or typed).
+	- [blockingEcho](https://github.com/vanDeventer/as2/tree/blockingEcho), which waits and returns what is sent (or typed)
 	- [nonBlockingEcho](https://github.com/vanDeventer/as2/tree/nonBlockingEcho), which uses an **Internal Interrupt** to inform that a new character has been received on UART
 	- [buttonMemu](https://github.com/vanDeventer/as2/tree/buttonMenu), which simulates the gear selection of an automatic car using a button.
-	- [keyMenu](https://github.com/vanDeventer/as2/tree/keyMenu) lets you select the desired gear by typing it on the keyboard and pressing "Enter".
+	- [keyMenu](https://github.com/vanDeventer/as2/tree/keyMenu) lets you select the desired gear by typing it on the keyboard and pressing "Enter"
 - ADC
 	- [adc](https://github.com/vanDeventer/as2/tree/adc) transform the analog signal from A0 to a 12 bit number
 - I2C